timmayg/clus2023-devwks-2008/01-Harden_Services.md

 This playbook will assure that each of the algorithms are using highly secure primers.
 You will be prompted for the vault password, recall we set that before, the password is <b>abcd9876</b>.
 <br>
-<code>ansibile-playbook -i inventories/devnet-switches.yaml playbooks/01-config-hard-ssh.yaml --ask-vault-pass</code>
+<code>ansible-playbook -i inventories/devnet-switches.yaml playbooks/01-config-hard-ssh.yaml --ask-vault-pass</code>
 <br><br>
 <img src="/images/01-03-playbook-output-web.png" alt="Playbook Ran Successfully" width=600>
 <br><br><br>